Ever had a patient with puffy eyes or a heavy brow after botulinum toxin treatment? Worried about eyelid ptosis?

-In our aftercare advice, we still recommend not rubbing the treated areas and to avoid applying makeup directly over the injection sites, because these make sense to us.
+In our aftercare advice, we still recommend not rubbing the treated areas and to avoid applying makeup directly over the injection sites.
+This is because these make sense to us.

 Mistake 3: Ignoring the Mid and Lower Face

-Toxin is fantastic for dynamic lines in the upper third.
-However, as you gain confidence, don’t be afraid to explore some of the more unusual applications of botulinum toxin in the mid and lower face.
+Botulinum toxin is fantastic for dynamic lines in the upper third.
+However, as you gain confidence, don’t be afraid to explore some of the more unusual applications of botox in the mid and lower face.

 Note – these are off-label treatments.

-We believe the following three muscles are the most useful muscles to target in the lower face:
+We believe the following are the most useful muscles to target in the lower face: